 So, how do you go from the wrong kind of resilient to the right kind?
 The simple answer: by communicating openly and changing willingly to meet the moment given your situation.

 One way to do this is to adopt new work strategies.
 Windowed work, for example, provides a great deal of fluidity and requires your team to stay on top of what others are doing and how they're feeling to achieve success.
 The philosophy is that aside from collaborating on specific projects, we don't need to connect in real time or be on the same schedule to get work done.

-Of course, SaaS tools can help make this kind of work more feasible, and we've built Range as team success software to help teams with that.
+SaaS tools can help make this kind of work more feasible, and we've built Range as team success software to help teams with that.
 Our Check-ins tool can keep teams in sync even when they’re operating asynchronously, and our daily team question lets teams check in on a personal level so they know how everyone is feeling and share reactions with emojis.
 In this way, teams can use Range to strengthen the fabric of work.
 Even in times of crisis.